Sessions

 conversation_id | string | Public ID of the underlying conversation |

-status | string | open (default) or closed |
+status | string | open (default), closed, or expired |

 name | string | Optional display name |

-actor_id | string | null | Optional public ID of the Actor associated with this session (actr_ prefix); null when no actor is set |
+actor_id | string | null | Optional public ID of the Actor associated with this session (actor_ prefix) |

 tags | object | Free-form key-value metadata |

-auto_generate | boolean | When true, saving a message via POST .../messages automatically triggers LLM generation (default: false) |
+auto_generate | boolean | When true, saving a message automatically triggers LLM generation (default: false) |

 created_at | string | ISO 8601 creation timestamp |